JeremyYeaton/letter_in_string_YG21/README.md

 ## Data files
 Due to GDPR, the raw data are hosted on OSF: https://osf.io/9678y/
-- **data_raw_pilot.csv** This data is not reported in the paper, but contains experimental data collected from 49 participants who completed the same task as described in Experiment 1A but with a 200 ms stimulus display time instead of 100 ms.
 - **data_raw_exp1a.csv** Raw data from Experiment 1A (100 ms display; ordinal pre cue, or underscore post cue; fixed or variable by 2 characters)
 - **data_raw_exp1b.csv** Raw data from Experiment 1B (100 ms display; ordinal pre cue, or underscore post cue; fixed or variable by 4 characters)
 - **data_raw_exp2.csv** Raw data from Experiment 2 (100 ms display; ordinal pre cue, or underscore pre cue; fixed or variable by 4 characters)
 - **data_raw_exp3.csv** Raw data from Experiment 3 (100 ms display; 13-hash cue instead of 5-hash in Exp 2; fixed or variable by 4 characters)
+- **data_raw_pilot.csv** This data is not reported in the paper, but contains experimental data collected from 49 participants who completed the same task as described in Experiment 1A but with a 200 ms stimulus display time instead of 100 ms.

+## Stimuli files
+The experimental materials used in the experiments are available in the "stim" directory of this repository, along with the script used to generate them.
+For more information see the README contained in that directory.
+The Labvanced templates are available by request, but remain hosted on the Labvanced server.
+The corresponding .json files are available in the "stim" directory, labeled by experiment.

-## Setup
+## Analysis setup
 This analysis pipeline relies on the following R packages (mostly available from CRAN):
 - tidyverse
 - lme4